mn-pollinators/buzz-about/DEVELOPMENT.md

 Angular provides a CLI with commands for some common operations, like `ng build`, `ng serve`, `ng lint`, and `ng test`.
 (There's also `ng generate`, which lets you quickly make a new component or service without having to write out the boilerplate every time.)

-In order to use the Angular CLI, you'll need to install the `@angular/cli` module globally:
+In order to use the Angular CLI, you'll need to install the `@angular/cli` package globally:

 ```PowerShell
 npm install -g @angular/cli